A family provision claim is an application for a share (or larger share) of a deceased person’s estate. It’s also known as ‘contesting’ a will.

 They may also consider:

 In every state, spouses, de facto partners and biological children are eligible to contest a will.
 Beyond this, each state has their own eligibility laws.
-It’s crucial to note that eligibility does not guarantee success—it simply gives you the right to claim.
+It’s crucial to note that eligibility does not guarantee success — it simply gives you the right to make a family provision claim.

-In NSW, a sibling, parent or grandchild may be eligible if they were financially dependent on the deceased.
+In NSW, a sibling, parent or grandchild can make a family provision claim if they were financially dependent on the deceased.

-A person who lived in a ‘close personal relationship’ with the deceased may also be eligible.
+A person who lived in a ‘close personal relationship’ with the deceased may also be eligible to contest the will.
 This person must have provided free support for the deceased, without expectation of payment or as part of their work through a charity.

 In Victoria, you can make a family provision claim if the deceased had a ‘moral duty’ to you.
 This can include: